arangodb/docs/3.10/installation-windows.md

 *For Installation*:

- - `/PASSWORD` - Set the database password.
-Newer versions will also try to evaluate a PASSWORD environment variable
+- `/PASSWORD` - Set the password for the `root` user.
+If this option is not set but a persistent environment variable `PASSWORD` is, then its value will be used as password.
 - `/INSTDIR` - Installation directory.
-A directory where you have access to.
+A directory that you have access to.
 - `/DATABASEDIR` - Database directory.
-A directory where you have access to and the databases should be created.
+A directory that you have access to and the databases should be created in.
 - `/APPDIR` - Foxx Services directory.
-A directory where you have access to.
+A directory that you have access to.
 - `/INSTALL_SCOPE_ALL`:
-    - `1` - AllUsers +Service - launch the arangodb service via the Windows Services, install it for all users
-    - `0` - SingleUser - install it into the home of this user, don'launch a service.
-Eventually create a desktop Icon so the user can do this.
+  - `1` - Install for all users, as well as install a Windows service called `arangodb` and launch it.
+  - `0` - Install for the current user only.
+Does not start the server automatically, but creates a shortcut on the desktop to start it.
 - `/DESKTOPICON`
-   - `0`: Do not create any shortcuts
+  - `0` - Do not create any shortcuts
-   - `1`: Create shortcuts on the desktop for arangosh and the web interface
+  - `1` - Create shortcuts on the desktop for arangosh and the web interface
+- `/UPGRADE`
+  - `1` - Automatically upgrade existing ArangoDB databases
+  - `0` - No upgrade of databases
+- `/BACKUP_ON_UPGRADE`
+  - `1` - Keep a backup of the databases if `/UPGRADE=1` is set
+  - `0` - No backup
 - `/PATH`
-   - `0` - don't alter the PATH environment at all
+  - `0` - Do not add ArangoDB to the PATH environment variable
   - `1`:
-     - `INSTALL_SCOPE_ALL` = 1 add it to the path for all users
+    - With `/INSTALL_SCOPE_ALL=1`: add it to the path for all users
-     - `INSTALL_SCOPE_ALL` = 0 add it to the path of the currently logged in users
+    - With `/INSTALL_SCOPE_ALL=0`: add it to the path of the currently logged in users

 *For Uninstallation*:

- - `PURGE_DB`
+- `/PURGE_DB`
   - `0` - Database files will remain on the system
-   - `1` - Database files ArangoDB created during its lifetime will be removed too.
+  - `1` - Database files ArangoDB created during its lifetime will be removed, too.

 Installing using the ZIP archive
 --------------------------------